SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/policy.md

 ### Low

-The intent of the low QOS (only exists on Cori KNL) is to allow non-urgent jobs to run with a lower usage charge.
+The intent of the low QOS is to allow non-urgent jobs to run with a lower usage charge.

 ### Scavenger